CSV vs Excel: Which Format Should You Use?

 The Bottom Line

-Use CSV for data exchange, programming, database operations, version control, and when you need maximum compatibility across platforms.
+Use CSV for data exchange, programming, database operations, and when you need maximum compatibility.

-Use Excel for formatted reports, calculations, charts, collaboration with non-technical users, and when you need multiple sheets in one file.
+Use Excel for formatted reports, calculations, charts, and when sharing with non-technical users.